danihae/SarcAsM/README.md

 Check out `quickstart_demo.ipynb` in the repository root or our [documentation](https://sarcasm.readthedocs.io/) for a practical introduction to SarcAsM's functionalities.

-### Graphical User Interface
+### App

 ![SarcAsM GUI Screenshot](https://raw.githubusercontent.com/danihae/sarcasm/main/docs/images/app_screenshot.png)

-SarcAsM includes an intuitive Graphical User Interface (GUI) built with Napari for interactive analysis and visualization.
+SarcAsM includes an app with intuitive Graphical User Interface (GUI) built with Napari for interactive analysis and visualization.

-**How to Run the GUI:**
+**How to Run the App:**

-There are two main ways to run the SarcAsM GUI:
+There are two main ways to run the SarcAsM App:

 1.  **Standalone Applications (Recommended for ease of use):**
     *   Pre-built applications for **Windows (.exe)** and **macOS (.app)** are available for download directly from the **[GitHub Releases page](https://github.com/danihae/SarcAsM/releases)**.